-At Closing, the 2021 Long-Term Incentive Plan, or the 2021 Plan, and the 2021 Employee Stock Purchase Plan, or the ESPP, became effective.
-As of December 31, 2021, 7,418,937 and 1,030,033 shares of common stock were available under the 2021 Plan and ESPP, respectively.
-The 2021 Plan and ESPP provide that on January 1 of each year commencing January 1, 2022, the 2021 Plan and the ESPP reserve will automatically increase in an amount equal to the lesser of (a) 5% and 1%, respectively, of the number of shares of the Company's common stock outstanding on December 31 of the preceding year and (b) a number of shares of common stock determined by the Company's board of directors.
-In December 2021, the Company's board of directors determined that there would be no automatic increase in the number of shares reserved under the 2021 Plan or the ESPP on January 1, 2022.
+At Closing, the 2021 Long-Term Incentive Plan, (the "2021 Plan"), and the 2021 Employee Stock Purchase Plan, (the "ESPP"), became effective.
+As of December 31, 2022, 6,700,888 and 1,030,033 shares of Common Stock were available under the 2021 Plan and ESPP, respectively.
+The 2021 Plan and ESPP provide that on January 1 of each year commencing January 1, 2022, the 2021 Plan and the ESPP reserve will automatically increase in an amount equal to the lesser of (a) 5% and 1%, respectively, of the number of shares of the Company's Common Stock outstanding on December 31 of the preceding year and (b) a number of shares of Common Stock determined by the Company's board of directors.
+In both December 2021 and 2022, the Company's board of directors determined that there would be no automatic increase in the number of shares reserved under the 2021 Plan or the ESPP on either January 1, 2022 or January 1, 2023.

-Under the 2021 Plan, the Company can grant non-statutory stock options, or NSOs, incentive stock options, or ISOs, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, performance awards and other forms of awards.
-Under the ESPP, eligible employees are permitted to purchase shares of the Company's common stock at the lower of 85% of the closing trading price per share of the Company's common stock on the first day of the offering or 85% of the closing trading price per share on the exercise date, which will occur on the last day of each offering.
+Under the 2021 Plan, the Company can grant non-statutory stock options, ("NSOs"), incentive stock options, ISOs, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, performance awards and other forms of awards.
+Under the ESPP, when and if implemented, eligible employees will be permitted to purchase shares of the Company's Common Stock at the lower of 85% of the closing trading price per share of the Company's Common Stock on the first day of the offering or 85% of the closing trading price per share on the exercise date, which will occur on the last day of each offering.

-Prior to the Closing, Legacy Humacyte had two equity incentive plans, the 2015 Omnibus Incentive Plan, as amended, or the 2015 Plan, and the 2005 Stock Option Plan, or the 2005 Plan.
+Prior to the Closing, Legacy Humacyte had two equity incentive plans, the 2015 Omnibus Incentive Plan, as amended, (the "2015 Plan"), and the 2005 Stock Option Plan (the "2005 Plan").
 As a result of the Merger, no further awards may be granted under either the 2015 plan or the 2005 Plan.
-All awards previously granted and outstanding as of the effective date of the Merger, which totaled 5,886,706 and 518,432 shares of common stock reserved for options issued under the 2015 Plan and 2005 Plan, respectively, were adjusted to reflect the impact of the Merger as set forth in the Merger Agreement, but otherwise remain in effect pursuant to their original terms.
+All awards previously granted and outstanding as of the effective date of the Merger were adjusted to reflect the impact of the Merger as set forth in the Merger Agreement, but otherwise remain in effect pursuant to their original terms.
 The shares underlying any award granted under the 2021 Plan or the 2015 Plan that are forfeited, cancelled or reacquired by the Company prior to vesting, that expire or that are paid out in cash rather than shares will become available for grant and issuance under the 2021 Plan.
+As of December 31, 2022, 3,632,237 and 484,562 shares of Common Stock remain reserved for outstanding options issued under the 2015 Plan and 2005 Plan, respectively.

-The Company's stock option plans allow for the grant of awards that the Company believes aid in aligning the interests of these persons with those of its stockholders.
-The Company's board of directors determines the specific terms of equity incentive grants, including the exercise price per share and vesting period for option awards.
-Option awards are granted with an exercise price equal to the fair market value of the Company's common stock at the date of grant.
+The Company's stock option plans allow for the grant of awards that the Company believes aid in aligning the interests of award recipients with those of its stockholders.
+The Company's board of directors or compensation committee determines the specific terms of equity incentive grants, including the exercise price per share and vesting period for option awards.
+Option awards are granted with an exercise price equal to the fair market value of the Company's Common Stock at the date of grant.